 Benign (not cancerous) cysts, lymph nodes, and other non-cancerous growths in your breasts may cause tenderness.
 Skin conditions, such as shingles, and muscle soreness, can feel like breast pain.

 Does breast pain mean that I have cancer?

 No, breast pain alone is rarely due to cancer.
-If you have a painful lump or a point of pain (that you can point to with one fingertip) that lasts several weeks, you should talk with your doctor about having additional tests.
+If you have a painful lump or a point of pain (that you can point to with one fingertip) that lasts several weeks, you should talk with your health care provider about having additional tests.

-For more information, please see Q+A #15, “Why does breast density matter on my mammogram?” here.
+For more information, see Q+A, “Why does breast density matter on my mammogram?”

 11. I have been told my breasts are dense.
 How do I find out what category they are in?